Zum Inhalt

 Log in to WordPress

-To integrate the Cookie Consent Manager into a WordPress-website, you only need to add a plugin.
+For the easiest integration of the Cookie Consent Manager into a WordPress-website, you should use our plugin.
+The plugin automatically places the code-snippet in the correct place.
 Log in to your WordPress-site as you are used to.

 Select plugin